anima-libera/helv/README.md

 # Helv - A stack-based compiled programming language

-Note: The project is still in very early alpha 0.0.0 dev developpement, for now the best readme might actually be all the files of the repo except `README.md`.
+Note: The project is still in very early alpha 0.0.0 dev developpement, for now the best README might actually be all the files of the repo except `README.md`.

 ## Inspired by